svetasmirnova/mysqlcookbook/recipes/transfer/README.txt

 To install any of these utilities, see comments in the README.txt file in the main recipes distribution directory.

-monddccyy_to_iso.pl: converts dates like Dec.
+monddyyyy_to_iso.pl: converts dates like Dec.
 18, 1787 to ISO format.
 Try it with the statehood.txt file.

 The test_date.php script demonstrates how PHP's .Cw strtotime() works.